Welcome to a world of

 Master Shi Yong Yao is a 33rd Generation Shaolin Temple Grand Master Monk.

-Shifu David Doyle has been studying intensely under the Master's guidance for many years and came to the teaching with 40 years of practice in the energy
+Shifu David Doyle has been studying intensely under the Master's guidance for many years and came to this Qi Gong tradition with 40 years of practice in a Life in The Way of

-arts.
-He has a deep understanding of Yoga as well as Qi Gong and inner cultivation - see also: MonkwithFamily.org for more on Shifu David
+Yoga.
+He has a deep understanding of Yoga as well as Qi Gong, inner cultivation and Life in The Way - see also: MonkwithFamily.org for more on Shifu David Doyle.

 You may contact David here at this site or at his website: MonkwithFamily.org